Panagiotis897/PowerDeck/README.md

    ```

 3. **Compile KeyRobot (Windows Only)**:
-   This project uses a custom C# utility for instant keyboard shortcuts on Windows.
+   This project uses a custom C# utility for instant keyboard shortcuts and text macros on Windows.
 Compile it using the built-in .NET compiler:
    ```powershell
    C:\Windows\Microsoft.NET\Framework64\v4.0.30319\csc.exe /out:scripts\KeyRobot.exe scripts\KeyRobot.cs
    ```